Colin Falkland Gray: Circus offensive

-At the end of September, Gray was promoted to acting squadron leader and posted to No. 616 Squadron, operating from Westhampnett, to serve as its commander.
-Part of the Tangmere Wing, the squadron operated Spitfire Vbs on daylight operations into occupied France.
+At the end of September, Gray was promoted to acting squadron leader and posted to No. 616 Squadron, to serve as its commander.
+This unit was based at Westhampnett as part of the Tangmere Wing, and operated Spitfire Vbs on daylight operations into occupied France.
 It soon shifted to north and switched to a patrol role, monitoring the east coast of England until early 1942, when it moved to Kings Cliffe.
 Shortly afterwards, Gray relinquished command to take up a staff posting at No. 9 Group, advising on fighter tactics.

-Returning to operations in September 1942, Gray spent a short period of time at No. 485 Squadron, largely made up of New Zealand flying personnel, before taking command of No. 64 Squadron, which operated the latest model of Spitfire, the Mk IX, over the English Channel and France.
+Returning to operations in September 1942, Gray spent a short period of time at No. 485 Squadron, largely made up of New Zealand flying personnel, before taking command of No. 64 Squadron.
+This operated the latest model of Spitfire, the Mk IX, from Hornchurch across the English Channel and France.
 Its work included escorting the early bombing raids carried out by Boeing B-17 Flying Fortresses of the United States Eighth Air Force.